You can Run for a Cause!

 To Fundraise for Seven Counties Services: CLICK HERE

-Housing Assistance: Helping save privately owned or rented homes as military families have been disproportionately impacted by the housing crisis.
-Emergency Assistance: Keeping the lights on, food on the table and a family car in the driveway Why we are different: Grants not Loans: USA Cares provides grants to solve problems not loans to prolong them.
+How we are different: Grants not Loans!
+USA Cares provides grants to solve problems not loans to prolong them.
 Screening of Applicants: USA Cares carefully screens each applicant.
-Our staff works directly with service providers (utility, mortgage company, etc.) to confirm the need.
+Our staff works directly with service providers (utility companies, mortgage companies, etc.) to confirm the need.
 Leveraging Other Assistance: USA Cares mobilizes other organizations to join in providing assistance thus maximizing the impact of every donation.
-Low Overhead/High Efficiency: Typically more than 80% of all contributions received from donations and grants go to support service members and their families.
+Low Overhead/High Efficiency: Typically more than 84% of all contributions received from donations and grants go to support service members and their families.

 To Fundraise for USA Cares: CLICK HERE